|

 lorries are over five miles long, all parked, going nowhere, and staying put

 for days.
-On reading this, most people would think
+On reading this, most people would think that

-house lorries waiting to cross the channel.
+lorries waiting to cross the channel.
 Today

 the Government announces it will not fund this project.
 The solution